shastaxc/organizer/ReadMe.md

 You can also turn on the verbose setting in the file `addons/reorganizer/data/settings.xml` by adding this to the "global" section: `<verbose>true</verbose>`

 ## Known Issues
-* Does not always work as expected when doing `//gs reorg` if there is equipment (or ammo) in your Inventory bag.
-Simply move those items elsewhere manually or automatically throw them into dump bags with `//reorg tidy`, then re-run `//gs reorg` again.
 * Will not work if gear you need for your job is in Inventory and already equipped.